Pradeep-Vanapalli/Airflow_MLOps_Project/README.md

-# this is my end to end project
+# This is my end to end project

-# first initialize the git
+# First initialize the git

 ```
 git init